lnxjedi/gopherbot/DevNotes.md

 * AddTask(...) will replace CallPlugin

 ### TODO
+* Add Exclusive(string) bool method so jobs can use `if Exclusive(...)` to exit gracefully if an exclusive pipeline is already running (for jobs that would step on themselves if run in parallel)
 * Add SetWorkingDirectory(...) bool method, allow relative paths relative to GOPHER_CONFIGDIR
 * Set loglevel to Debug and clean up redundant log entries in runtasks
 * Audit / update logging & history sections for starting pipelines & sub-pipelines